 Milton Reimers Ranch

 Located about 30 miles southwest of Austin, but close enough for it to be a local favorite, Reimers Ranch is brimming with climbs ranging from easy 5.5’s to finger-shredding 5.14’s.
 You’ll even find a bit of trad climbing among the routes.
 The Pedernales River is adjacent, so you can take a cooling dip post-climb.
-Park entrance is $5 per person for the day.
-It does tend to get busy on weekends, so be prepared.
+Park entrance is $5 per person for the day and is cash only.
+It does tend to get busy on weekends, so be prepared as the park is first come, first served.

 McKinney Falls State Park